Skip to content

 HLR and Number lookup

 We are working on expanding our services with a HLR API.
-For now we are offering a number lookup API for Danish numbers only.
-This will only be available for selected customer.
-If you want to use this API contact us on the support chat and we will figure something out.
+For now, we are offering a number lookup API for Danish numbers only.
+This will only be available for selected customers.
+If you want to use this API, then contact us on the support chat and we will advise you from there.
 Requested numbers can be in any of these formats +4512345678, 004512345678, 4512345678.

 POST /rest/hlr